Sigmund Freud: Early work

-Freud began studying medicine at the University of Vienna in 1873.
+Sigmund Freud began studying medicine at the University of Vienna in 1873.
 He took almost nine years to finish due to his interest in neurophysiological research, specifically the investigation of the sexual anatomy of eels and the physiology of the fish nervous system, and because of his interest in studying philosophy with Franz Brentano.
 He entered private practice in neurology for financial reasons, receiving his doctorate in medicine in 1881 at the age of 25.
 Amongst his principal concerns in the 1880s was the anatomy of the brain, specifically the medulla oblongata.
 He intervened in the important debates about aphasia in 1891 with his monograph Zur Auffassung der Aphasien, in which he coined the term agnosia and counselled against a too locationist view of the explanation of neurological deficits.
 Like his contemporary Eugen Bleuler, he emphasized brain function rather than brain structure.

 Freud was also an early researcher in the field of cerebral palsy, which was then known as "cerebral paralysis".
 He published several medical papers on the topic and showed that the disease existed long before other researchers of the period began to study it.
 He suggested that William John Little, the man who first identified cerebral palsy, was wrong about the lack of oxygen during birth being a cause.
 Instead, he suggested that birth complications were a symptom.